skbkontur/ZstdNet/README.md

   `int Wrap(ArraySegment<byte> src, byte[] dst, int offset)`

-  These methods compress data and save it in a new buffer or an existing one (in such case a length of saved data will be returned).
+  These methods compress data and save it in a new or an existing buffer (in such case a length of saved data will be returned).

 * `static int GetCompressBound(int size)`